kikuchiyo/device_connection_en/nonsdk/upstream/topological_mgmt/delete_topological.md

-# Delete topological relationships of sub-devices
+# Delete Topological Relationships of Sub-devices

 An edge can publish a message to this topic to request EnOS Cloud to delete the topological relationship between the edge and a sub-device.